zkoss/zk-mvvm-book/syntax/bindingparam.md

 The annotation is applied to command method's parameter.
 It declares that the applied parameter should come from binding argument written on the ZUL with the specified key.

+> Since 8.0.0

+If using ***Client Binding*** to trigger a command, this annotation would convert JSON data into an appropriate object  automatically.

 Example
 =======